What’s In My All-Natural Medicine Cabinet?

 - Probiotic: Taking a probiotic every morning is easily the best thing I’ve done for my digestion.
 My doc recommends alternating the brand every month so your body continues to be introduced to new bacteria strains.
 My favorites have been Prescript Assist, PRO-15 Advanced Strength Probiotics, Ortho Molecular Ortho Biotic, Dr. Axe Live Probiotics, Renew Life Probiotics and Garden of Life Probiotic Supplement for Women, and Seed’s Daily Synbiotic–go here to use the code ROOTANDREVEL to get 15% off your first month!

 - Vitamin B and D: After getting extensive blood work done with my new doctor, I discovered that I was deficient in several key vitamins: B (which can cause fatigue and constipation) and D (which can affect mood, bone density and your immune system).
 So now I take Thorne Research Basic B Complex and Jarrow Formulas Vitamin D3 every morning and my levels have improved.

 - Fish Oil: After some experimentation, I’ve found that taking an omega-3 supplement like this drastically improves my digestion.
 I really like Omega 3 Fish Oil Triple Strength, which has no fishy aftertaste.
 Fish oil is also great for reducing inflammation and improving your skin, hair and nails.

 - Turmeric: This antioxidant-laden superfood is amazing for reducing inflammation and improving gut function, but it’s hard to get a ton of it in your diet without eating curry all day.
-I love MegaFood Turmeric Strength and take it a few times a day–it’s also helped treat my acne–but now I love Truvani’s Turmeric supplements, which are the first ever USDA certified organic, glyphosate residue-free turmeric supplements.
+I used to take MegaFood Turmeric Strength a few times a day–it also helped treat my acne–but now I love Truvani’s Turmeric supplements, which are the first ever USDA certified organic, glyphosate residue-free turmeric supplements.
 They’re non-GMO, vegan, cruelty-free and regularly tested for heavy metals and other contaminants, plus–unlike most other brands–have 95% curcuminoids (the active ingredient that makes turmeric so magical!).